itsabalkhail/HexaWalk-Robot/README.md

 ### Libraries Used:
 - `Servo.h`: Arduino servo control library

-## 🤝 Contributing

-To contribute to this project:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

----

 **Note**: This code is optimized for Tinkercad simulation but works equally well on physical Arduino hardware.